 June 22, 1945 The D-Day invasion begins.
 The initial amphibious assault nearly falters several times, but a secure foothold is eventually achieved.
 Progress from there is excruciatingly slow, in large part due to the Nazis seeming to anticipate several Allied operations, occasionally in great detail.
 Still, in spite of these and other setbacks, the Allies are making progress on all fronts.
 Germany is simply too exhausted this late in the War to stand against them for long, in spite of several revolutionary technological accomplishments.
 The new wonder weapons are too few to turn the tide of older and less effective equipment used by the Allies.
-Worse, the Allies are showing rapid progress in developing their own advanced weapons.
-As just one example, the Argus turbojet-powered reconnaissance aircraft has by this time been in operation for over a year.
+Worse, the Allies are showing rapid progress in developing their own advanced technologies.
+As just one example, the Argus turbojet-powered reconnaissance aircraft has by this time been in operation based out of Britain for over a year.
 It was specifically developed for the job, and while it would make a terrible fighter as a reconnaissance plane it is nearly untouchable.
-It flies so high and fast that only the Me-263A has a chance of intercepting it and only two of those are built.
+It flies so high and fast that only the Me-263C rocket-powered interceptor has a chance of catching it and only two of those are built.

 August 6, 1945 Little Boy dropped on Hiroshima.
 A few days later Nagasaki is bombed.
 Japan surrenders within a week of the second bombing.